-Regulations (EU) 2022/260 and 2022/261 of 23 February 2022, Regulation (EU) 2022/332 of 25 February 2022, Regulation (EU) 2022/336 of 28 February 2022, Regulation (EU) 2022/396 of 9 March 2022 and Regulation (EU) 2022/427 of 15 March 2022 impose an asset freeze on the following individuals and entities:
+Council Regulations (EU) Nos 2022/260 and 2022/261 of 23 February 2022, Council Regulation (EU) No. 2022/332 of 25 February 2022, Council Regulation (EU) No. 2022/336 of 28 February 2022, Council Regulation (EU) No. 2022/396 of 9 March 2022 and Council Regulation (EU) No. 2022/427 of 15 March 2022 impose an asset freeze on the following individuals and entities:

 - VEB.RF (a.k.a Vnesheconombank)

 - Internet Research Agency

 - Bank Rossiya

 - Promsvyazbank

 - Gas Industry Insurance Company SOGAZ

 - Rosneft Aero

 - Rosoboronexport

 - NPO High Precision Systems

 - Kurganmashzavod

 - Russian Helicopters

 - United Aircraft Corporation

 - United Shipbuilding Corporation

 - Research and Production Corporation Uralvagonzavod

 - Zelenodolsk Shipyard [A.M.
 Gorky Zelenodolsk Plant]

-- 336 individuals involved in the Russian government decision to recognize the Donetsk and Luhansk regions (members of the Russian State Duma);
+- 336 individuals involved in the Russian government's decision to recognise the Donetsk and Luhansk regions (members of the Russian State Duma);

 - 48 individuals accused of supporting, implementing or benefiting from

 actions that undermine the territorial integrity, sovereignty, independence

 and stability of Ukraine (including, inter alia, members of the management

 and supervisory bodies of VEB.RF, VTB Bank, Promsvyazbank, Rosneft

 and Transneft and shareholders of Alfa Bank);

-- 99 individuals, including members of the Russian National Security Council accused of having supported Russia's recognition of the Donetsk and Luhansk regions or of having facilitated Russia's military action from Belarus, as well as additional members of the Russian State Duma who ratified the government decisions of the "Treaty of Friendship, Cooperation and Mutual Assistance" between Russia and the Donetsk and Luhansk regions.
-These recent designations include Russia's President Vladimir Putin and Russia's Minister of Foreign Affairs Sergey Lavrov;
+- 99 individuals, including members of the Russian National Security Council accused of having supported Russia's recognition of the Donetsk and Luhansk regions or of having facilitated Russia's military action from Belarus, as well as additional members of the Russian State Duma who ratified the government's decisions of the "Treaty of Friendship, Cooperation and Mutual Assistance" between Russia and the Donetsk and Luhansk regions.
+These recent designations include Russia's President Vladimir Putin and Russia's Minister of Foreign Affairs Sergey Lavroy;

-- 22 individuals of the Belarusian military forces;

-- 160 individuals, including 14 "oligarchs and prominent businesspeople" as well as their family members and 146 members of the Russian Federal Council who ratified the government decisions of the "Treaty of Friendship, Cooperation and Mutual Assistance" between Russia and DNR and LNR regions; and - 15 additional individuals (designated by Regulation (EU) 2022/427 of 15 March 2022), including, inter alia, individuals accused of being involved in economic sectors providing a substantial source of revenue to the Russian government (including, inter alia, the owner of Nafta Moscow, shareholders of Alfa Bank and Evraz and a member of the management of EuroChem Group AG).
+- 22 individuals of the Belarusian military forces; - 160 individuals, including 14 "oligarchs and prominent businesspeople" as well as their family members and 146 members of the Russian Federal Council who ratified the government decisions of the "Treaty of Friendship, Cooperation and Mutual Assistance" between Russia and DNR and LNR regions; and - 15 additional individuals, including, inter alia, individuals accused of being involved in economic sectors providing a substantial source of revenue to the Russian government (including, inter alia, the owner of Nafta Moscow, shareholders of Alfa Bank and Evraz and a member of the management of EuroChem Group AG).

-With respect to the designation of Bank Rossiya, Promsvyazbank and VEB.RF, the EU adopted Regulation (EU) 2022/259 of 23 February 2022 introducing the ability for Member States to authorize the release of frozen funds or economic resources belonging to those three (3) banks or the making available of funds or economic resources to them, if this is necessary for the termination by 24 August 2022 of operations, contracts, or other agreements, including correspondent banking relations, concluded with those banks before 23 February 2022.
+With respect to the designation of Bank Rossiya, Promsvyazbank and VEB.RF, the EU adopted Council Regulation (EU) No.2022/259 of 23 February 2022 introducing the ability for Member States to authorise the release of frozen funds or economic resources belonging to those 3 banks or the making available of funds or economic resources to them, if this is necessary for the termination by 24 August 2022 of operations, contracts, or other agreements, including correspondent banking relations, concluded with those banks before 23 February 2022.